On polygon numbers of circle graphs and distance hereditary graphs: Upper bounds on the polygon number

-\proof The theorem is trivially true if $G$ is a clique since then $k=2$.
-Thus, in the remainder of the proof, we assume that $G$ is not a clique.
-We first consider the case in which $k=2$ and so $G$ is a permutation graph that is not a clique.
-Let $\mathcal{C}$ be a circle representation for $G$ with $\rp(\mathcal{C})=2$, and let $\tau_0$ and $\tau_1$ be corners which, when added to $\mathcal{C}$, form a permutation representation for $G$.
+\proof The lemma is trivially true if $G$ is a clique since then $k=2$.
+If $k=2$ and $G$ is not a clique, then let $\mathcal{C}$ be a circle representation for $G$ with $\rp(\mathcal{C})=2$, and let $\tau_0$ and $\tau_1$ be corners which, when added to $\mathcal{C}$, form a permutation representation for $G$.
 Let $e_0$ (respectively $e_1$) be the first endpoint encountered in a clockwise traversal of side $s_0$ ($s_1$) whose chord does not correspond to a universal vertex of $G$.
-Such endpoints exist because $G$ is not a clique.
 Let $c_0$ ($c_1$) be the chord whose endpoint is $e_0$ ($e_1$).
 If $e_0$ and $e_1$ belong to the same chord, that chord would correspond to a universal vertex, contradicting the choices of $e_0$ and $e_1$.
 Thus, $c_0 \ne c_1$.
-Furthermore, $c_0$ and $c_1$ do not cross each other by the choice of $e_0$ and $e_1$ as the {\em first} endpoints satisfying the conditions.
+Furthermore, $c_0$ and $c_1$ do not cross each other by the choice of $e_0$ and $e_1$ as the first endpoints satisfying the conditions.
+As such, $c_0$ and $c_1$ are in corners $\tau_0$ and $\tau_1$ respectively, and they form a $2$-independent set in series.
+The endpoints corresponding to chords with endpoints occurring between $\tau_0$ and $e_0$, and between $\tau_1$ and $e_1$, can then be slid as needed to ensure that $c_0$ and $c_1$ are close to each of the corners, thus satisfying conditions 1 and 2(a) of the lemma.

-Now consider the representation obtained when all chord endpoints that occur between $\tau_0$ and $e_0$, but not $e_0$, slide counterclockwise around $\tau_0$ and chord endpoints that occur between $\tau_1$ and $e_1$, but not $e_1$, slide counterclockwise around $\tau_1$.
-For any non-universal vertex, the corresponding endpoints would remain on the same sides that they were on in the original representation.
-Thus, these chords are satisfied.
-Any endpoints that slide correspond to universal vertices whose corresponding endpoints both slide.
-Since the corresponding chords have their endpoints again on different sides, these chords too are satisfied.
-Therefore, the new placement of chord endpoints and corners yields a valid permutation representation.
-Moreover, this representation satisfies conditions 1 and 2(a) of the theorem.

 Now consider a $k$-polygon representation for $G$ obtained by adding $k$ corners to $\mathcal{C}$, where $k \ge 3$.
 We will show how to alter the representation by sliding some of the chord endpoints around corners to obtain a $k$-polygon representation for $G$ that has the required properties.
 The alteration proceeds as follows.
 Visit the corners of the representation in the order $\tau_1, \tau_2, \ldots, \tau_{k-1}$; while visiting $\tau_i$ perform the following: \begin{quote} Let $e_i$ be the first endpoint of a chord encountered in a clockwise traversal of $s_i$ such that the other endpoint of the chord is on $s_{i-1}$.
 Such a chord must exist because otherwise the corner $\tau_i$ could be removed, contradicting that the representation contains the minimum number of corners.
 Additionally, such a chord is peripheral or else we contradict the choice of $e_i$.
 Now, slide all endpoints that occur between $\tau_i$ and $e_i$ (but not $e_i$) counterclockwise around the corner $\tau_i$ onto $s_{i-1}$. \end{quote}